This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Wondering where is hot in January in Europe?
 If you’re looking for the warmest place in Europe in January (or December or February even!) then the Canary Islands are the best of the hot winter holiday destinations in Europe, averaging temperatures in the high teens to low twenties.

-A large archipelago off the north-west coast of Africa, the Canaries are rugged volcanic isles.
-The best known islands are Tenerife (the largest), Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, El Hierro and La Graciosa.
+A large archipelago off the north-west coast of Africa, the Canaries are rugged volcanic islands.
+The best-known islands are Tenerife (the largest), Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, El Hierro, and La Graciosa.

-The Canary Island seas are temperate enough to swim in all year round, the winter sunshine hours longer than most of Europe and they have less rainfall than mainland Spain and Portugal.
-The islands can be windy in the winter months, but if you enjoy sailing, wind-surfing and kiting, then so much the better!
+The Canary Island seas are temperate enough to swim in all year round, the winter sunshine hours are longer than most of Europe, and they have less rainfall than mainland Spain and Portugal.
+The islands can be windy in the winter months, but if you enjoy sailing, windsurfing, and kiting, then so much the better!

 Valencia, Spain